-A combination shall be eliminated if:
+A combination shall be eliminated from a test with partial marks if:

-- the rider falls from his horse or dismounts without permission between entering the track and the end of the test; - the horse leaves the oval-track between entering the track and the end of the test; - the horse crosses its own line on the pace track after the horse has been called in by the speaker; - the horse is ridden in a circle or clearly asked to back in a preliminary round on the oval track unless required by the test or requested the speaker;
+- the rider falls from his horse or dismounts without permission between entering the track and the end of the test; - the horse leaves the track between entering the track and the end of the test.
+A horse has left the track, when it has placed all four feet outside the track.
+Judges may decide not to eliminate the combination if it is clearly seen that an exceptional external disturbance caused the horse to leave the track; - the horse crosses its own line or turns in the opposite direction on the pace track after the horse has been called in by the speaker; - the horse is clearly asked to back unless required by the test; - the horse is ridden in a circle in a preliminary or final on the oval track unless requested by the speaker or after the speaker's request to stop circling; - the horse shows serious disobedience;